 John Kaag is Professor and Chair of Philosophy at the University of Massachusetts Lowell.
-He is author most recently of Hiking with Nietzsche: On Becoming Who You Are and American Philosophy: A Love Story, which was named a 2016 NPR Book of the Year and New York Times Editor’s Choice.
-He lives outside of Boston with his family.
+His books include Hiking with Nietzsche: On Becoming Who You Are and American Philosophy: A Love Story, which was named a 2016 NPR Book of the Year and New York Times Editor’s Choice.
+His recent books have focused on philosopher and psychologist William James.

 Books by John Kaag